 Semeli Hotel – Local Transport

 - Walking: The hotel is located in Mykonos Town, just steps away from the heart of the village (Chora) and all of the island’s best dining, nightlife, and shopping.
-Little Venice and the windmills are a short 7-minute walk away, the Old Port and beach are just a 5-minute walk away, and 2 excellent sunset viewpoints are nearby at Boni’s windmill (6-minute walk) and 180° Sunset Bar (16-minute walk uphill).
+Little Venice and the windmills are a short 7-minute walk away, the Old Port and beach are just a 5-minute walk away, and 2 excellent sunset viewpoints are nearby at Boni’s windmill and 180° Sunset Bar (uphill).

 - Bus: Semeli Hotel is near 2 bus stops.
-The closest stop is at Fabrika, a 4-minute walk (300m) away, which serves the New Port (Tourlos), Airport, and the beaches at Ornos, Agios Ioannis, Platis Gialos, Paradise, and Paraga.
-There is also a bus stop at the far end of the Old Port (900m, 11-minute walk) that goes to the New Port (Tourlos), Ano Mera village, and the beaches at Kalafati, Agios Stefanos, Kalo Livadi, Elia, and Panormos.
-There is no bus connecting Fabrika and the bus station at the Old Port; it takes about 14 minutes (1.2km) to walk from one to the other.
+The closest stop is at Fabrika, 300m away, which serves the New Port (Tourlos), Airport, and the beaches at Ornos, Agios Ioannis, Platis Gialos, Paradise, and Paraga.
+There is also a bus stop at the far end of the Old Port (900m) that goes to the New Port (Tourlos), Ano Mera village, and the beaches at Kalafati, Agios Stefanos, Kalo Livadi, Elia, and Panormos.
+There is no bus connecting Fabrika and the bus station at the Old Port; it takes about 14 minutes (1 km) to walk from one to the other.
 Tickets cost from €1.60 to €2.30, depending on the destination.
 Buses can get very crowded, especially during the high season, so much so that they often fill to capacity and are unable to take on more passengers.
 There are only 26 public buses serving the island.
 Bus schedules change every couple of weeks, so check the KTEL website for the most current timetables.